-Rémi even coined a new word, reflecting the 360 degree nature of all of these tests: Omnimization, or the optimization of all marketing channels.
+Rémi even coined a new word, reflecting the 360-degree nature of all of these tests: Omnimization, or the optimization of all marketing channels.

 2) Predictive Personalization

-Today, our personalization capabilities are ‘rule-based’: marketers themselves define segments, messages and triggers – the famous ‘right message to the right person at the right time’.
+Today, our personalization capabilities are ‘rule-based’: marketers themselves define segments, messages, and triggers – the famous ‘right message to the right person at the right time’.
 Our goal for this year is to move forward with predictive personalization.
 In this model, algorithms identify patterns in consumer profiles and behavior, and themselves establish relevant segments and match them with the appropriate personalized message.
-This makes it easier for marketers to scale up a digital personalization strategy, and reveals important insights hidden in the data.
+This makes it easier for marketers to scale up a digital personalization strategy and reveals important insights hidden in the data.

 AB Tasty’s CEO and Co-founder Alix de Sagazan did have one caveat – that people, not algorithms, still remain the focal point of AB Tasty:

-“Though we’re activity developing our platform’s artificial intelligence capabilities and recognize the advantages they can bring to our tool and our clients, we fully realize that human creativity is still the beating heart of our product vision.
+“Though we’re actively developing our platform’s artificial intelligence capabilities and recognize the advantages they can bring to our tool and our clients, we fully realize that human creativity is still the beating heart of our product vision.
 Predictive analytics can’t replace good human intuition – it should instead augment and facilitate its inception and development, from idea to test to implementation and analysis.” – Alix de Sagazan, CEO at AB Tasty

 3) Reporting API

-The idea is to open up our data to our clients, so that they can cross reference them with their own proprietary data or maybe even build on top of it and create bespoke solutions that meet their exact use cases
+The idea is to open up our data to our clients so that they can cross reference them with their own proprietary data or maybe even build on top of it and create bespoke solutions that meet their exact use cases